3-connected Reduction for Regular Graph Covers: Introduction

 \subsection{Structural Consequences}

-\heading{Direct Proof of Negami Theorem.} In 1988, Seiya Negami~\cite{negami} proved that a connected graph $H$ has a finite regular planar cover $G$ if and only if $H$ is projective planar.
+\heading{A Proof of Negami Theorem.} In 1988, Seiya Negami~\cite{negami} proved that a connected graph $H$ has a finite regular planar cover $G$ if and only if $H$ is projective planar.
 If the graph $G$ is 3-connected, then $\Aut(G)$ is a \emph{spherical group}.
-Therefore the conjecture can be easily proved using geometry, since a quotient of the sphere is either the disk, the sphere, or the projective plane.
+Therefore the theorem can be easily proved using geometry, as we discuss in Section~\ref{sec:planar_graphs}.
 The hard part of the proof is to deal with graphs $G$ containing 1-cuts and 2-cuts.

-Negami considered a minimal counterexample.
-In his proof, an essence of the crucial notion of an atom appears.
-A regular covering projection can behave on an atom in three different ways, and this understanding can be used to make the minimal counterexample smaller which forces a contradiction.
-In comparison, our work goes further and structurally describes all possible quotients $H$ of a planar graph $G$.
-It is well known that quotients of 3-connected planar graphs can be described geometrically; see Section~\ref{sec:planar_graphs}.
-Therefore, Theorem~\ref{thm:quotient_expansion} describes all quotients of planar graphs.
+Negami proves this by induction according to the size of $G$.
+He locates a minimal induced subgraph separated by 1-cut or 2-cut and replaces it in $G$, making a smaller graph $G'$ from it.
+From induction hypothesis, every quotient $H'$ of $G'$ is planar or projectively planar, and it is argued that a planar or projective planar embedding of the quotient $H$ of $G$ can be produced from the embedding of $H'$.